crossplane/docs/content/master/concepts/environment-configs.md

 the `key` first using a `Value` selector, then define the `Optional` `FromCompositeFieldPath` one.

-For example, this Composition defines `value: my-default-value` for the key `my-second-label-key`.
+For example, the Composition below defines `value: my-default-value` for the key `my-second-label-key`.
 If the Composite resource defines `spec.parameters.deploy`, [function-environment-configs] will use that instead.